cybermangrove/secureFL/README.md

 23.3.1
 ```

+Notice: If you just want to run for a test, you can reduce the variable "duplication" to 1 for a quicker end of the programs.

-You can run the following code to implement the source inference attacks.
+Now, you can run the following code to play with the code.

-### Data generation
+### Data generation (not necessary to run, as the there is a dataset alread in the repo, but you can later generate your own for other tests)
 ```python
 python generate_synthetic.py
 ```